thomasthaddeus/cityuseattle.github.io/docs/git/githubdesktop.md

 ---

 Open the [Github Desktop Download Page](https://desktop.github.com/).
 Choose the correct version for your computer.
-If you're using Apple silicon M1 chip, click "Apple silicon machines." to download.
+If you're using an Apple silicon M1 chip, click "Apple silicon machines." to download.

 # For MacOS

 ## Install
-After you download it and click the installation package, you will get a **GitHub Desktop.app**.
+After you download GitHub Desktop and click the installation package, you will get a **GitHub Desktop.app** file.
 Move it to Application folder.

 ![](/assets/images/github-desktop-install.png)

 ## Login to GitHub on Desktop

-The first time you open the GitHub Desktop would be like this.
+The first time you open GitHub Desktop it will look like this.

 ![](/assets/images/github-desktop-1.png)

 ## Authorize GitHub Desktop

-Click that "Sign in to Github.com"
+Click "Sign in to Github.com"

-If you have a GitHub account signed in, you would see a similar image below.
+If you have a GitHub account signed in, you should see a similar page as below.
 Click "Authorize desktop".
 ![](/assets/images/github-desktop-auth.png)

-**No GitHub account yet?** Follow [Create an Account on GitHub]({{ site.baseurl }}{% link docs/git/githubaccount.md %}) to register a new account and then go back refresh the page again.
+**No GitHub account yet?** Follow [Create an Account on GitHub]({{ site.baseurl }}{% link docs/git/githubaccount.md %}) to register a new account and then go back and refresh the page again.

 ## First time configure your Name and Email